 One similar product is developed by Delft Dynamics called DroneCatcher.

-It is a multirotor drone with an automatic track, trace, and capture functionality using a net similar to the Tokyo police.
+It is a multirotor drone with automatic track, trace, and capture functionality using a net similar to the Tokyo police.

 3. Use net-firing anti-drone guns